 It’s worth paying a little extra for sports socks that refuse to stretch or leave the washing machine with holes in the toes.
 A failsafe option comes from trusty Nike – an athleticwear staple that’s stood the test of time and refuses to be beaten.
-Nike’s Dri-Fit Socks are a firm favourite when it comes to running, weightlifting, team sports or any other kind of exercise that you can think of.
+Nike’s Dri-Fit Socks are a firm favorite when it comes to running, weightlifting, team sports or any other kind of exercise that you can think of.

-Basically asking to be challenged, you’ll find yourself putting in that extra effort during your workouts just to see if they really are that good.
+Basically, asking to be challenged, you’ll find yourself putting in that extra effort during your workouts just to see if they really are that good.
 And, spoiler, they are.
 Soft and cushioned with ribbed tops, you’ll start and end your workout without even having to think about pulling them up once.
 You’ll want to always keep a spare pair of these in your gym bag.

 Best for: Acting as your racing stripes for any kind of workout.

-Budget alternative: If for any reason you’d rather branch out from Nike, you’ll find a perfectly adequate substitution in the form of AllBird’s Trino Sprinters.
-Give them a try next time you’re in the gym and be prepared to feel lost without them on your next workout.
+Budget alternative: If, for any reason, you’d rather branch out from Nike, you’ll find a perfectly adequate substitution in the form of AllBird’s Trino Sprinters.
+Give them a try next time you’re in the gym, and be prepared to feel lost without them on your next workout.